sleepy-nols/ansible_role_nut/README.md

 # Ansible Network UPS Tools

-Ansible role to install and configure NUT while automatically connecting servers and clients together.
+Ansible role to install and configure [NUT](https://networkupstools.org) on Debian-like systems, plus automatically connecting servers and clients together.

+This role configures part of its automation over the Ansible inventory.
+You need to therefore configure it correct for this role to work.
+The [example configuration](/#) is a minimum set that needs to exist.

 This role uses the terminology `server` and `client` instead of `master` and `slave`.

 ---

-This role can configure most usecases automatically after configuring some inventory and hostfiles.

 What it does:
 - automatic connection of clientsa and servers